Patient education: Sore throat in children (Beyond the Basics)

 A child who is moderately or severely dehydrated should be evaluated by a health care provider as soon as possible to determine if treatment is needed.

 ●Salt-water gargles are an old stand-by for relief of throat pain.
 It is not clear if this treatment is effective, but it is unlikely to be harmful.
 Most recipes suggest 1/4 to 1/2 teaspoon of salt per cup (8 ounces) of warm water.
 The water should be gargled and then spit out (not swallowed).
 Children younger than six to eight years are not able to gargle properly.

 Sprays — Sprays containing topical anesthetics are available to treat sore throat.
 However, such sprays are no more effective than sucking on hard candy.
 In addition, a common anesthetic ingredient, benzocaine, can cause allergic reactions.
 We do not recommend throat sprays for children.

 Lozenges — A variety of medicated throat lozenges are available to relieve dryness or pain.
 However, it is not clear that lozenges work any better than hard candy.
 We do not recommend throat lozenges for children, especially children younger than three to four years, who can choke.
 Sucking on hard candy may provide some relief for children older than three to four years, who are not at risk for choking.

 Other interventions — Other interventions include sipping warm beverages (eg, honey or lemon tea, chicken soup), cold beverages, or eating cold or frozen desserts (eg, ice cream, popsicles).
 These treatments are safe for children.
 Honey should not be given to children younger than 12 months due to the potential risk of botulism poisoning.

-Alternative therapies — Health food stores, vitamin outlets, and Internet Web sites offer alternative treatments for relief of sore throat pain.
+Alternative therapies — Health food stores, vitamin outlets, and websites offer alternative treatments for relief of sore throat pain.
 We do not recommend these treatments due to the risks of contamination with pesticides/herbicides, inaccurate labeling and dosing information, and a lack of studies showing that these treatments are safe and effective.